 VAWA MEI creates reporting tools and resources for grantees to report their OVW-funded activities and provides ongoing training and technical assistance.
 Our staff of 15 researchers cleans and analyzes the reported data, and publishes 6-month summary reports for each discretionary grant program, annual summary reports for formula STOP and SASP grant programs, and biennial Reports to Congress including emerging research from the field and cumulative data from all OVW-funded programs over 2-year periods.

-The VAWA MEI project is part of the Justice Policy Program at the Cutler Institute for Health and Social Policy, Muskie School of Public Service, University of Southern Maine.
+The VAWA MEI project is part of the Justice Policy Program at the Catherine Cutler Institute, University of Southern Maine.